Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Introduction

 Monte Carlo methods are generally expected to provide a better scaling, but in this case the antisymmetry requirement results in the so called {\em sign problem}; sampling regions of positive and negative values of the density matrix results in a large variance of the various observables,~\cite{loh_1990,Lipparini08,dornheim_2019} again limiting the size of the systems that can be studied.
 Recently, an extensive Path Integral Monte Carlo (PIMC) simulation of liquid ${}^3$He could not exceed $N=38$ even when resorting to large-scale computational resources.~\cite{dornheim_he3} Several approximations, such as the famous "fixed nodes" one,~\cite{anderson_1975,ceperley_1992,turborvb} provide good quality results with a favorable scaling of ${\cal O}(N^3)$ with the number of particles.~\cite{Lipparini08}

 In the past few years, a novel method to overcome the sign problem for many-body fermionic simulations has been introduced.
 This approach is based on the consideration that the quantum statistical partition function of a system of bosons and fermions differs only by the value a single parameter, $\xi$, which assumes the value $\xi=1$ for bosons and $\xi=-1$ for fermions.~\cite{dornheim_2023_2,xiong_2022} Since the partition function turns out to be a {\em continuous} function of $\xi$, one can envision an extrapolation procedure to the fermion case, based on results in the $\xi \geq 0$ regime, where PIMC calculations are not affected by the sign problem and can be carried out with acceptable computational resources.
-This approach has been successfully applied to the study of the electron gas~\cite{dornheim_2023_2} and solvable fermion models.~\cite{xiong_2023} In practice, one computes the average energy per particle $E$ (or any other observable) along an isotherm of temperature $T$ for several values of $\xi \geq 0$.
-These isotherms are used to compute how $\xi$ depends on $T$ for fixed energy $E$.
-These studies showed that simple fitting functions, usually quadratic polynomials, for $\xi_E(T)$ extrapolate very well to $\xi=-1$, thus providing the temperature $T$ at which the fermionic system attains energy $E$.
+This approach has been successfully applied to the study of the electron gas~\cite{dornheim_2023_2} and solvable fermion models.~\cite{xiong_2023} In practice, one can directly extrapolate the energy (or other observables such as the pair correlation functions) obtained at different $\xi\geq0$.
+But in a more general framework,~\cite{xiong_2023} that will also be used in this work, one can first compute the average energy per particle $E$ (or, in principle, also other observables) along an isotherm of temperature $T$ for several values of $\xi \geq 0$.
+These isotherms are then used to compute how $\xi$ depends on $T$ for fixed energy $E$.
+It has been shown that simple fitting functions, usually quadratic polynomials, for $\xi_E(T)$ extrapolate very well to $\xi=-1$, thus providing the temperature $T$ at which the fermionic system attains energy $E$.~\cite{xiong_2023} However, the application of this extrapolation method so far has been performed under condition of weak quantum degeneracy effect.~\cite{dornheim_2023_2}